-The purchaser of the Singapore company in a Share Sale will generally not be able to utilise the unused deductibles of the Singapore company because unused deductibles may not be carried forward to be deducted against future profits, if the shareholders of the Singapore company on the last day of the year in which the deductibles arose or were incurred and the shareholders of the Singapore company on the first day of the year of assessment in which the deductibles are to be used, are not substantially the same, i.e. less than 50% of the issued shares in the Singapore company are held by or on behalf of the same persons (the "Shareholding Test").
+Any unused deductibles will remain in the Singapore company.
+The purchaser in a business sale will not be able to utilise the unused deductibles of the Singapore company because unused deductibles may not be carried forward to be deducted against future profits, if the shareholders of the Singapore company on the last day of the year in which the deductibles arose or were incurred and the shareholders of the Singapore company on the first day of the year of assessment in which the deductibles are to be used, are not substantially the same - ie, less than 50 per cent of the issued shares in the Singapore company are held by or on behalf of the same persons (shareholding test).

-In all the above instances, the Shareholding Test may be waived if the Comptroller of Income Tax determines that the change in shareholding was for commercial reasons, and not for the purpose of deriving any tax benefit or obtaining any tax advantage.
+In all the above instances, the shareholding test may be waived off if the Comptroller of Income Tax determines that the change in shareholding was for commercial reasons, and not for the purpose of deriving any tax benefit or obtaining any tax advantage.

-(ii) Tax incentives
+Tax incentives

-In a Share Sale, any tax incentives which the Singapore company enjoys should generally continue to be applicable after the sale, unless the incentive is subject to a "no change of control" condition.
+In a share sale, any tax incentives which the Singapore company enjoys should generally continue to be applicable after the sale, unless the incentive is subject to a 'no change of control' condition.

-On the other hand, in a Business Sale, tax incentives will not automatically be transferred to the purchaser.
+On the other hand, in a business sale, tax incentives will not automatically be transferred to the purchaser.
 The purchaser will need to reapply for the incentives afresh.